-Clash Royale-Lava Hound Lighting Deck Arena 8+
+Clash Royale Lava Hound Lighting Deck 2021

 Deck/proof: Click Here

 - Lava Hound: You know how this works.
-As the meta matures around Lava Hound you’re seeing more people use LH as a defensive tank that distracts musketeers/ice wiz/etc while mega minion destroys the rest of a push.
+As the meta matures around Lava Hound, you’re seeing more people use LH as a defensive tank that distracts musketeers/ice wiz/etc., while mega minion destroys the rest of a push.
 This took me a long time to learn but has made a huge difference in win rates once I understood the value of the distraction.
 Lava Hound Lighting Deck

-- Mega Minion: People say this card is overpowered…I don’t agree.
-I think it’s incredibly well balanced, I just don’t think people like teching their decks against air units.
+- Mega Minion: People say this card is overpowered…I’m afraid I have to disagree.
+I think it’s incredibly well balanced.
+I don’t think people like teaching their decks against air units.
 Regardless, I also wouldn’t swap this for any other card.
 This isn’t because he’s great on defense.
 He’s honestly just OK…he swings too slow to solo defend a lot of pushes.
-But the reason he survives for the counter is because nobody brings anti-air on their offensive push.
+But the reason he survives for the counter is that nobody brings anti-air on their offensive push.
 It’s great!
 Anyway, I think you know how to play mega minion, and I can’t say I play him any different than the typical setup.
-Play MM well and he’s a great source of damage behind your LH for a counter push.
+Play MM well, and he’s a great source of damage behind your LH for a counter push.

 - Zap: You know how to play zap.
 Or, if you don’t, you’ll figure it out.
-Only thing I’ll say is that at this range your zap HAS to be level 11 or higher because of the goblin levels you’ll run against otherwise.
-I run against enough level 12 goblins that it’s still not enough sometimes but you just have to adapt.
+The only thing I’ll say is that at this range, your zap HAS to be level 11 or higher because of the goblin levels you’ll run against otherwise.
+I run against enough level 12 goblins that it’s still not enough sometimes, but you have to adapt.
 I don’t want to be doing that every game.
-Lava Hound Lighting Deck

-Lava Hound is inherently risky at 7 elixir, so I find the first minute or so I often don’t drop her.
+Lava Hound is inherently risky at 7 elixirs, so I find the first minute or so I often don’t drop her.
 I’m learning about my opponent.
 What counters do they have, how is their cycle, how can I build an elixir advantage against them, etc.?
 Tombstone is SUPER useful on defense to pull toward the center.
-Make sure you’re comfortable taking a little bit of damage in order to build elixir advantages for when you drop your first lava hound since it is such high risk in single elixir time.
-Lava Hound Lighting Deck
+Please make sure you’re comfortable taking a little bit of damage to building elixir advantages for when you drop your first lava hound since it is such a high risk in a single elixir time.

-In double elixir I ALWAYS drop lava hound at the bridge behind the rock.
-This I think is what is most different from other lava hound users.
-It forces your opponent to drop counters earlier which means you know what you have to counter sooner and means that they aren’t pushing on offense.
-If you drop your LH behind the tower in double elixir you’re just inviting a counterpush that in most cases will leave your minions/MM in front of your lava hound instead of behind it.
+In double elixir, I ALWAYS drop lava hound at the bridge behind the rock.
+This, I think, is what is most different from other lava hound users.
+It forces your opponent to drop counters earlier, which means you know what you have to counter sooner and means that they aren’t pushing on offense.
+If you drop your LH behind the tower in double elixir, you’re just inviting a counter push that, in most cases, will leave your minions/MM in front of your lava hound instead of behind it.

-Other than smart lava hound usage it’s all about getting your miner to the tower at the right time to tank for pups/minions.
+Other than smart lava hound usage, it’s all about getting your miner to the tower at the right time to tank for pups/minions.
 It’s that easy.